pyside/pyside2-setup/sources/pyside2/doc/tutorials/portingguide/index.rst

     functions.

 * **QByteArray**: A QByteArray is treated as a list of bytes without encoding.
-The equivalent type in Python varies; Python 2 uses "str" type, whereas Python 3 uses "bytes".
-To avoid confusion, a QString is represented as an encoded human readable string, which means it is a "unicode" object in Python 2, and a "str" in Python 3.
+Python 3 uses
+  "bytes".
+QString is represented as an encoded human readable string, which means it is a "str".

 Here is the improved version of the Hello World example, demonstrating some of these differences: